PhenyoEstherRasekedi/Data-Analysis-Capstone_Project-3/README.md

 80% of consumers are non-smokers and the effect of this preference on ratings is evident because all the top rated restaurants do not allow smoking.
 The same goes for closed areas as well.

-50% of the consumers have a low budget and 46% a medium budget, the top restaurants are also moderately priced.
+The top restaurants being moderately priced reflects the data that 69% of consumers have a medium budget.

 A majority of the consumers are casual, abstemious drinkers, this is reflected in the ratings as the top restaurants either do not serve alcohol or have a wine and beer menu.

 62% of consumers use public transport so the top rated restaurants not having parking is not a deal breaker.

-2. A majority of the consumers are single twenty year old students who live in San Luis Potosi with a low budget that use public transport, do not smoke, do not have childeren but drink casually.
-This indicates a bias in the data sample as the restaurant they order from the most sells fast food which is typical for students.
+2. A majority of the consumers are single twenty year old students who do not have children, live in San Luis Potosi with a medium budget.
+They use public transport, do not smoke but are abstemious drinkers.
+This indicates a bias in the data sample as the restaurant they order from the most sells fast food at a medium price which is typical for students.

-3.

-### Recommendations
+3. The top 3 restaurants by orders have low average service ratings, offering quality customer service would garner loyalty and keep any restaurant at the top.
+   There is a 20% demand for smoking areas, a 35% demand for franchise restaurants and a 38% demand for open area restaurants

+4. If I were to invest in a restaurant, I would look for one with a closed area, public parking, moderately priced, wine and beer menu, no smoking, non-franchise that sells mexican fast food to appeal to the student and adult population.

 ### Limitations